 There’s more to tomato sauce than marinara.
 Wether you’re cooking up spaghetti or a bowl of rigatoni, these classic Italian tomato sauces will make a satisfying dinner.

-This classic Italian pasta dish has a racy name–puttanesca means whores—though records are a little murky as to how that name came to be.
-The flavor profile is tangy, salty and spicy, notes that come from adding capers, olives, and sometimes anchovies to the tomato sauce.
+This classic Italian pasta dish has a racy name—puttanesca means whore—though records are a little murky as to how that name came to be.
+The flavor profile is tangy, salty and spicy.
+These note come from adding capers, olives, and sometimes anchovies to the tomato sauce.
 Our recipe gets its brininess from cod instead of anchovies.

 When you branch out to Alla Norma, you’re in eggplant territory.

 Norma is the name of a famous opera written in the early 19th century by composer Vincenzo Bellini.
 Because Bellini was native to Cantania, Sicily, it’s believed that a chef in Cantania named his eggplant and pasta dish after the opera to honor the work of art and its grandeur.
 Pasta alla Norma always features eggplant, a vegetable found in many popular Sicilian dishes, and some form of ricotta cheese.

 Adding Meatballs makes sauce meaty, spicy, and hearty.

 Make marinara way more interesting by topping your spaghetti and sauce with meatballs.
 The garlic, oregano, and celery flavors burst out of the savory meatballs and flavor your sauce as the two simmer together for ten minutes before serving.
 Then, in every bite, you get an umami-rich assortment of spaghetti, meat, tomato, and Parmesan cheese.

 You know life is good when there’s Fresh Heirloom Tomato Sauce.